hyoneekim/RSVP-app/README.md

 This app was created to celebrate a very special occasion: Elias's 1st birthday!
 It is a practical, real-world application designed to simplify the RSVP process for our guests.
 You can explore it live at [RSVP App on Render](https://rsvp-app-e7za.onrender.com/).

+Test automation script has been added.
+You can check the test result below.

 ## Features

 - **Dynamic Forms**: Guests can effortlessly add or remove participants (adults and children) and provide personalized details like names and ages.